Historic Cemetery Preservation

 - if the resource has the potential to yield important information.

 Regardless of whether a cemetery is listed in the National Register, the documentation of historic cemeteries and burial sites is a crucial step in their protection and management.
 MHT does not have a dedicated cemetery inventory.
 However, cemeteries and burial sites may be included in the Maryland Inventory of Historic Properties (MIHP).
 Many cemeteries and burial sites are included as resources within the boundaries of other historic properties, such as churches, farms and historic districts.
-Some cemeteries are recorded in the MHT archeology site files, although these are files not available to the public in order to protect often sensitive archeological resources from disturbance.
+Some cemeteries are recorded in the MHT archaeology site files, although these are files not available to the public in order to protect often sensitive archaeological resources from disturbance.
 The MIHP is a research and documentation instrument.
 Listing of a cemetery in the MIHP has no regulatory impact on that resource and does not convey a historic designation.

 Funding and Technical Assistance

 MHT can provide technical assistance on cemetery matters.
 However, MHT does not have dedicated funding for cemetery preservation projects.
 Capital grants are available to eligible applicants (usually non-profit organizations and local jurisdictions) for projects including acquisition, rehabilitation and restoration of historic property included in or eligible for the National Register.
 Cemeteries eligible for listing in the National Register may be eligible for Capital Grants.
 Note, the grantee must donate a preservation easement on the property to MHT in order to receive a Capital Grant.
 Because cemeteries often have multiple lot owners, the conveyance of an easement on cemeteries is often complicated.